Meeds-io/meeds/README.md

 Windows 64b users
 -----------------

-You can activate the colorized console by editing the configuration file
+You can force to activate the colorized console with the option

-    plf-community-tomcat-standalone/target/platform-community-<<CURRENT_VERSION>>/platform-community-<<CURRENT_VERSION>>/gatein/configuration.properties

-You need to had this line which is commented by default

-    exo.logs.console.colorized=true
+    plf-community-tomcat-standalone/target/platform-community-<<CURRENT_VERSION>>/platform-community-<<CURRENT_VERSION>>/start_eXo.bat --color

 Depending of your system you may need to install the package [Microsoft Visual C++ 2008 Redistributable Package (x64)](http://www.microsoft.com/en-us/download/confirmation.aspx?id=15336)